BTELNYY/yansimsavegameeditor/README.md

 First beta!
 * Fixed typos
-* You can now kidnap somebody without having anybody kidnapped prevously
+* You can now kidnap somebody without having anybody kidnapped previously
-* You can kill anyone with the new state command which replaces the revive comamnd
+* You can kill anyone with the new state command which replaces the revive command
 * Tinker can now check if a key exists (this is only for debugging)
 * Made a discord

-This will be a very buggy update, use the prevous until a more stable release is out.
+This will be a very buggy update, use the previous until a more stable release is out.

 Patch Notes v1.3.1